-Same direction as 2016 and 2017 with some different jumps
+Same direction as 2016 with some different jumps

 the design for the 2016 Track is COMPLETE.
 IT has been reversed and widened to allow for better racing.